U.S. flag

 • Anticipatory guidance for maintenance of healthy weight

-• Advice regarding regular low-impact exercise
+• Advice re regular low-impact exercise

 Psychosocial